 Lost A Beloved Pet?: EMDR Therapy Can Help

-Beyond the initial shock and sadness, you might find yourself wrestling with a complex mix of emotions:
+Beyond the initial shock and sadness, you might find yourself wrestling with a complex mix of emotions that feel overwhelming and isolating.

-• Guilt: Second-guessing decisions or wondering if you could have done more.
+Guilt: You might find yourself second-guessing decisions or wondering if you could have done more.
+You may replay their final moments, torturing yourself with "what if" scenarios.

-• Loneliness: The absence of a furry friend who was always there for you.
+Loneliness: The absence of a furry friend who was always there for you can feel deeply lonely.
+They were a constant companion, a confidant, and a source of comfort.

-• Anger: Frustration at the unfairness of their passing, especially if they were young or healthy.
+Anger: You might feel a burning frustration at the unfairness of their passing, especially if they were young or healthy.
+You may be angry at a vet or at yourself.

 These emotional struggles can make it difficult to cope and move on.